CW3E/MET-tools/README.md

   * `{{ENS_PRFX}}{{idx}}` -- ensemble member IDs; and
   * `{{grd}}` subdomains.

-The corresponding preprocessed outputs from the template above would be written to the two directories
+The corresponding preprocessed WRF outputs from the templates and exmaple above would be written to the two directories
 ```
 ${VRF_ROOT}/valid_date_2022-12-28T00/WRF_9-3_WestCoast/Preprocess/2022122300/ens_00/d01
 ${VRF_ROOT}/valid_date_2022-12-28T00/WRF_9-3_WestCoast/Preprocess/2022122300/ens_00/d02
 ```
-For other models such as MPAS which do not utilize the paradigm of nested domains, these domain sub-directories are neglected.
+For other models such as MPAS which do not utilize the paradigm of nested domains, these domain sub-directories are neglected, with model specific conventions included in their respective workflows.
+The templated paths above can be changed arbitrarily, but note that the subsequent steps of the workflow also need to inherit IO changes.

 ### Preprocessing WRF outputs
 WRF model outputs may not be ingestible to MET by default and preprocessing